isabella232/mobile-services.de-DE/help/windows-appstore/metrics.md

 * **Standort (bis 10 km)**

-   Populated by `trackLocation` methods.
+   Erfasst durch `trackLocation`-Methoden.

-   * Analytics context data/Target parameter:
+   * Analytics-Kontextdaten/Zielgruppe-Parameter:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Audience Manager trait:
+   * Eigenschaft des Audience Managers:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`